annacakes281/escape-the-dungeon/README.md

 <br>

 ## **Creators Comments**
 Within this section I will go into detail about my reasons why I decided to create a text-based adventure game, where I got my inspirations from and my thoughts on using Python.
+Throughout the game there are some colour changes, which were made using the Colorama module installed into Python.
 ### ***Reasons Behind the Game***
 I have always been a bit of a gamer and enjoyed playing different types of games.
 Even when I was younger I remember playing several text-based games that I owned or that were online.
 It was definetly a nostalgic past time and I wanted to recreate some of that with this game.